linden-gan/System-Programming/C.md

 - class's members are private by default; struct's members are public by default.
 - Convention: use `x_`, `y_` for private member in a class.
-- `this`: a constant pointer to itself
+- `this`: a constant pointer to itself.

 - constructor
   - default constructor: constructor that doesn't take any arguments